Elizabeth Martinez (librarian): Career

 Upon graduating with her Library Science degree in 1966, Martinez became California's first Mexican American librarian when she took a position in the Los Angeles County Public Library.
 She worked in East Los Angeles libraries, and later in various library administrative roles.
 In 1971 Martinez co-founded REFORMA, which is an affiliate organization of the American Library Association (ALA).
-Along with Binnie Tate Wilkin, she co-chaired the first ALA policy on diversity “Equity at Issue” in 1986.
+Along with Binnie Tate Wilkin, she co-chaired the first ALA policy on diversity "Equity at Issue" in 1986.
 She was County Librarian of Orange County in 1979-1990 during which time she oversaw the construction of 8 new community libraries among other achievements.
-In the 1970's at County of Los Angeles Public Library, Martinez developed the Asian, Pacific Islander, Black, Chicano, and Native American resource centers.
-Martinez served as the Executive Director of the ALA from 1994 - 1997.
+In the 1970s at County of Los Angeles Public Library, Martinez developed the Asian, Pacific Islander, Black, Chicano, and Native American resource centers.
+Martinez served as the executive director of the ALA from 1994 - 1997.
 During her tenure at the ALA, she developed the Spectrum Scholarship program and the Office for Information Technology Policy was established.
 She also proposed a program to Bill Gates that resulted in a $200 million grant dedicated to bridging the information gap by connecting more than 4,000 public libraries in poor communities across the US to the Internet.
 As Director of Los Angeles Public Library she oversaw the construction of the fire-destroyed 500,000 square foot Central Library.